joejohnston203/binned_stan_analysis/README.md

 Requirements
 ======

-  Designed to work with version 1.1.5 of morpho. https://github.com/project8/morpho/tree/v1.1.5
+  Designed to work with version 1.4.1 of morpho. https://github.com/project8/morpho/tree/v1.4.1

   You will need to install root in order to have access to pyroot.

   If you want to use the given example analysis, update activate_venv.sh to point to your virtualenv directory where morpho was installed.

+  The files from morpho_modules need to be copied into morpho/morpho in the morpho installation.

 Directory Structure
 ======